hackeryarn/blog/content/post/async-python/index.md

 ## Conclusion
 All in all, you should be judicious with your use of async.
 It's new in the eco system and many of the libraries and frameworks have been optimized for the sync flow.
 There are definitely cases where async makes sense, but your web app might now be one of those.
 By the time that processing takes long enough to make up for the async overhead (1s+ processing time), you probably need to address the performance in a different way than just being able to process more long running end points.
 Even big application should have few in any endpoint that take over 1s to complete.

 If you take one thing away from this article its that: you should always use a pooled database connection.
 Across all the tests, that one thing made the biggest difference with no negative side effects.
+Even the tail latency (slow 1% of requests) became much better when we added pooling.
 The only cost you pay is the memory cost of keeping multiple connections open, but if you look at what you gain, the hardware cost is well worth it.